coleifer/peewee/docs/peewee/playhouse.rst

 * Joining on fields that are not related by foreign key (for example UUID fields).
 * Performing aggregate queries on calculated values.
 * Features that Django does not support such as ``CASE`` statements.
-* Utilize SQL functions that Django does not support, such as ``SUBSTR``.
+* Utilizing SQL functions that Django does not support, such as ``SUBSTR``.
-* Replace nearly-identical SQL queries with reusable, composable data-structures.
+* Replacing nearly-identical SQL queries with reusable, composable data-structures.

 Below is an example of how you might use this: